Save the Day for Ada May

 Unique Selling Points

-Tip, twist, tilt, blow, shake and turn the book to save the day ... hilarious fun.
+Tip, blow, shake, slap and turn the book to save the day ... hilarious fun.

 Interactive book-handling will help to develop fine motor skills and word and picture association.